JasnRathore/arlo/README.md

 **Developer Experience**: Modern JavaScript tooling (Vite, hot-reload, TypeScript) combined with Go's simple deployment model creates an optimal development workflow.

-**Cross-Platform**: Go's cross-compilation capabilities mean your application can target Windows, macOS, and Linux from a single codebase.

 **Maintainability**: Clear separation between frontend and backend concerns, with well-defined API boundaries, makes applications easier to maintain and extend.

 ## Conclusion

-Arlo represents a modern approach to desktop application development, combining the reliability and performance of Go with the flexibility and rich ecosystem of web technologies.
-Whether you're building developer tools, productivity applications, or system utilities, Arlo provides the foundation for creating professional desktop applications without the complexity of traditional frameworks.

-Ready to build your next desktop application?
+Ready to build your next web application?
 Start with `arlo init` and experience the power of Go-powered desktop development.

 **Get involved**: Found a bug or have a feature request?
 Contributions are welcome!
 The simplicity of Arlo's architecture makes it easy to understand and extend.